TL;DR

 1. Full Medical Underwriting (FMU)

-With Full Medical Underwriting, you complete a detailed health questionnaire as part of your application.
-You must provide information about your medical history, including any past illnesses, treatments, and consultations.
+With Full Medical Underwriting, you complete a detailed health questionnaire as part of your application. you should consider whether you may need to provide information about your medical history, including any past illnesses, treatments, and consultations.

 - Pros: The biggest advantage is certainty.
 The insurer reviews your information upfront and tells you exactly what will be excluded from your policy in writing.
 There are no grey areas.

-- Cons: The application process is longer and more intrusive.
-You need to have your medical history to hand.
+- Cons: The application process is longer and more intrusive. you may need to have your medical history to hand.

 Example: Jane applies for a policy with FMU.
 She declares that she had physiotherapy for shoulder pain two years ago.
 The insurer adds a specific exclusion to her policy for "any condition related to her right shoulder".
 She knows from the start that she cannot claim for this issue, but she is fully covered for anything else.